IAHispano/Applio-Docs/get-started/training.md

 1. Once training is completed, generate the index file by clicking the "Train Feature Index" button.
 |||

-How to use the tensorboatd?
+How to use the Tensorbard?
 Check out the [Tensorboard](./tensorboard.md) section.

 !!!secondary Retrainig
 In case you want to retrain your model, just put the name of your model and the same settings from step 4, please note that you will have to specify the number of epochs you want your model to reach and start training.